 Instructions

-• Carefully take the sheet pan out of the oven.
-Using a pair of tongs, pick up the broccoli and quickly, and carefully, arrange the broccoli in one single layer on the pan (leave any excess oil in the bowl).
+• Add the broccoli to the hot sheet pan.
+You’ll want to work fast here to keep the heat of the pan–Grab a pair of tongs and set your broccoli next to the oven.
+Carefully take the sheet pan out of the oven and use the tongs to lay the broccoli in one single layer on the pan with the cut side down (leave any excess oil in the bowl).
 Return the pan to the heated oven.

-• Roast for 10 minutes on one side until nicely charred.
-Take the pan out and turn the broccoli over on the other side and cook for another 5 minutes or so until charred.
+• Brown on both sides.
+Roast for 10 minutes on the cut side until nicely charred.
+Flip and cook for another 5 minutes or so until charred.

-• Arrange the broccoli on a platter.
-Sprinkle with more kosher salt, red pepper flakes (I used Aleppo pepper).
-Add zest and juice of one lemon, and if you like a sprinkle of feta cheese.
+• Dress and serve.
+Arrange the broccoli on a platter.
+Sprinkle with more kosher salt and red pepper flakes or Aleppo pepper.
+Zest on the lemon, then slice it in half and squeeze on the juice.
+If you’d like, finish with a crumbling of feta cheese.
+Enjoy!

 Video